Zadie Smith Quote

 About Zadie Smith

-Zadie Smith FRSL (born Sadie; 25 October 1975) is an English novelist, essayist, and short-story writer.
-Her debut novel, White Teeth (2000), immediately became a best-seller and won a number of awards.
-She became a tenured professor in the Creative Writing faculty of New York University in September 2010.
+Zadie Smith (born Sadie; 25 October 1975) is an English novelist, essayist, and short-story writer.
+Her debut novel, White Teeth, published in 2000, was an immediate best-seller and won a number of awards.
+Smith became a tenured professor in the Creative Writing faculty of New York University in September 2010.